Bitscale-Blockchain/bitscale-monorepo/README.md

 ## 7. Conclusion

-Inchpower introduces a novel use case for Bitcoin, turning it into a programmable BTC Layer2 platform.
-The project addresses scalability challenges, empowers smart contracts and Dapps, and provides a competitive solution in the BTC ecosystem.
+Inchpower introduces a novel use case for Bitcoin, turning it into a programmable Bitcoin Layer 2 platform.
+The project addresses scalability challenges, empowers smart contracts and Dapps, and provides a competitive solution in the Bitcoin ecosystem.

 ## 8. Acknowledgments